Hats-Protocol/hats-baal-shamans/README.md

 A Baal manager shaman that allows members of the DAO to stake their shares to earn a role.
 The DAO (or its delegate, the `ROLE_MANAGER`), can create new roles and/or register existing existing roles, each with a minimum staking requirement.
 Members can then stake their shares to receive the role.
 The DAO (or its delegate, the `JUDGE`), can put stakers in bad standing, resulting in their staked shares being slashed.
 If a staker's stake drops below the minimum staking requirement for a given role — whether via slashing or some other DAO action — they immediately lose that role.

+Staking in this contract is "virtual" — stakers retain custody of their shares at all times, but this contract is authorized to burn the staked shares if slashing conditions are met.
+Stakers must always have sufficient shares to cover the total amount they have staked across all roles.
+If at any time they do not, they lose all roles and can only regain (a subset of) them by unstaking from enough roles to meet the coverage requirement for the remaining roles.

 ### Special Roles

 The `ROLE_MANAGER` is a special role that can create new roles, set a staking requirement for (aka register) existing roles, or change/remove staking requirements for registered roles.